-COVID-19 can cause muscle and body aches in some people.
+COVID-19 can cause muscle and body aches, and other symptoms such as fever.
 However, body aches are a common symptom of many health problems, including musculoskeletal conditions.

 Keep reading to learn more about body aches as a symptom of COVID-19.

 For more advice on COVID-19 prevention and treatment, visit our coronavirus hub.